Cognitive epidemiology: Post-traumatic stress disorder and traumatic exposure

 The Archive of General Psychiatry published a longitudinal study of a randomly selected sample of 713 study participants (336 boys and 377 girls), from urban and suburban settings.
 Of that group, nearly 76 percent had had at least one traumatic event.
 Those participants were assessed at age 6 years and followed up to age 17 years.
 In that group of children, those with an IQ above 115 were significantly less likely to have Post-Traumatic Stress Disorder as a result of the trauma, less likely to display behavioral problems, and less likely to experience a trauma.
 The low incidence of Post-Traumatic Stress Disorder among children with higher IQs was true even if the child grew up in an urban environment (where trauma averaged three times the rate of the suburb), or had behavioral problems.

 Other disorders

-Post-traumatic stress disorder, severe depression, and schizophrenia are less prevalent in higher IQ bands.
 Some studies have found that higher IQ persons show a higher prevalence of Obsessive Compulsive Disorder, but a 2017 meta study found the opposite, that people with OCD had slightly lower average IQs.